DanielSolomon7/naughts-and-crosses-game/README.md

 ## Usage
-To run the project, use the following command:
+To play the game, use the following command:
 ```bash
 python src/main.py
 ```